North Korea accepts talks offer from South Korea, meeting to be held January 9

 SEOUL — North and South Korea will hold official talks on Jan.
 9, South Korea's unification ministry said on Friday, after Pyongyang sent a statement accepting Seoul's offer for talks next week.

-The agenda will include the Pyeongchang Winter Olympics as well as other issues of mutual interest, ministry spokesman Baik Tae-hyun told a regular briefing.
+The agenda will include the Pyeongchang Winter Olympics as well as other issues of mutual interest, ministry spokesman Baek Tae-hyun told reporters.

+"We received the official message from North Korea at 10:16 KST (9:16 PM ET Thursday) that they accept our proposal for holding the talks on Jan 9 at the Peace House.
+We also agreed to conduct the details of working level matters by exchanging documents," said Baek.
+"The agenda is on matters regarding Pyeongchang Olympic games as well as issue concerning improving inter-Korean ties."

 Related: North Korea's proposed talks don't mean Kim will give up nukes